uniment/MethodChains.jl/README.md

 # *Advanced Use*

-This is still a work in progress; ignore the following for now, and check back later.
----

 That was fun!
 This chaining syntax allows for really basic composition, like `x.{f, g, h}`, but also some more advanced stuff too like `x.{i for i ∈ 1:it}`.
 Why would you use this instead of a function?
 Because on every line you're presumed *most likely* to call a function on or otherwise manipulate the object `it`, this default behavior frequently enables very short expressions.
 It also hints to the IDE autocomplete what type of object you're likely about to call a function on, as well as providing a natural "flow" of thought as the object passes through a sequence of transformations.
 Finally, calling the chain immediately (e.g. `x.{exprs}`) doesn't allocate a function, keeping compile time minimized, while still being a shorthand for creating locally-scoped variables.

 But there's even more to it.
 (This is the most experimental feature of this syntax, so please experiment with it and offer feedback!)

-## *2-dimensional chains*
+## 2-dimensional chains

-This is still a work in progress.
----

-So far we've discussed one-dimensional chains, wherein a single object is the "star of the show" and undergoes a sequence of transformations in time.
+So far we've discussed one-dimensional chains, wherein a single object undergoes a sequence of transformations in time.
 However, we can also express two-dimensional chains, wherein multiple objects spread across space undergo their own transformation chains, and occasionally interact, through time.

 Take this for example: